authify/authify-api/README.md

 * `GET /jwt/key` - Returns Content Type: `application/json`.
 This endpoint returns a JSON Object with the key `data` whose value is a PEM-encoded ECDSA public key, which should be used to verify the signature made by the Authify service.
 * `GET /jwt/meta` - Returns Content Type: `application/json`.
 This endpoint returns a JSON Object with the keys `algorithm`, `issuer`, and `expiration` that describe the kind of JWTs produced by this service.
 * `POST /jwt/token` - Returns (and only accepts) Content Type: `application/json`.
 This endpoint is used to obtain a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).
 This endpoint expects a JSON Object with either the keys `access_key` and `secret_key` _OR_ `email` and `password`.
 There is no firm requirement to use either pair for any particular purpose, but for scenarios where the credentials may be stored, the `access_key` and `secret_key` may be used since those can easily be revoked if necessary.
 Upon successful authentication, the endpoint provides a JSON Object with the key `jwt` and a signed JWT.
 There should be nothing highly sensitive embedded in the JWT.
 The JWT defaults to expiring every 15 minutes.
+This endpoint also allows optionally specifying a key called `inject` with a JSON object as a value.
+This JSON object will then be injected into a top-level `custom` key in the returned JWT _as is_.
 * `POST /registration/signup` - Returns (and only accepts) Content Type: `application/json`.
 This endpoint is used to signup for an account with Authify.
 This endpoint expects a JSON Object, requiring the keys `email` and `password`, with `name` and `via` being optional.
 If `via` is provided, then it must be a JSON Object with the keys `provider` and `uid`, otherwise it will be ignored.
 The `via` key is used to add an alternate identity (meaning they logged-in through an integration, like Github), and is only trusted from trusted delegates (meaning it will be ignored for anonymous calls to this endpoint).
 This endpoint returns a JSON Object with the keys `id`, `email`, and `verified`, on success.
 If the user is registered by a trusted delegate *and* `via` options were provided, the users is implicitly trusted and a `jwt` key will also be provided for authentication.
 * `POST /registration/verify` - Returns (and only accepts) Content Type: `application/json`.
 This endpoint is used to verify a registered user's email address.
 This endpoint expects a JSON Object, requiring the keys `email`, `password`, and `token`.
 This endpoint returns a JSON Object with the keys `id`, `email`, `verified`, and `jwt` on success.
 * `POST /registration/forgot_password` - Returns (and only accepts) Content Type: `application/json`.
 This endpoint serves two related purposes: it is used to trigger resetting a forgotten (or non-existent) password and it is used to actually set the value of a user's password.
 The difference in which operation is performed is based on the POST data.
 When provided a JSON Object with only the key `email`, the endpoint sends the user an email with a verification token, returning an empty JSON Object as a result.
 When provided a JSON Object with the keys `email`, `password`, and `token`, the endpoint verifies that the token matches, then sets the user's password, returning a JSON Object with the keys `id`, `email`, `verified`, and `jwt` on success.